haphong463/springboot-kafka-microservices/README.md

 #### 🔐 User Registration

 To register a new user, provide their name, password, email, and roles.
-Roles should be specified as an array, and can include roles like `CUSTOMER`, `EMPLOYEE`, etc.
+Roles should be specified as an array and can include roles like `CUSTOMER`, `EMPLOYEE`, etc.

 **Endpoint**: `POST http://localhost:9191/api/v1/auth/register`